 Part C costs

-Medicare Part C costs include all Part A and Part B costs, plus any additional plan costs.
-Plan costs can include a monthly premium, prescription drug premium and deductible, and copayments and coinsurance for doctor’s visits, specialist’s visits, and prescription drugs.
+Medicare Part C costs include all Part A and Part B costs plus any additional plan costs.
+Plan costs can include:

-These costs will be different based on the company supplying coverage, the plan you choose, and even the area where you live.
+These costs will vary depending on the company supplying coverage, the plan you choose, and even the area where you live.

 Part D costs

 As with Part C, your Part D prescription drug plan premium will depend on the type of plan you choose.
-However, the deductible is capped by Medicare and can only cost up to $435 in 2020.
+However, the deductible is capped by Medicare: It can only cost up to $545 in 2024.

-Medicare beneficiaries living with HIV can learn more above coverage for treatment from their doctor or by contacting Medicare directly at 800-MEDICARE (TTY: 877-486-2048) for more information.
+Medicare beneficiaries living with HIV can learn more about coverage for treatment from their doctor or by contacting Medicare directly at 800-MEDICARE (TTY: 877-486-2048) for more information.